LaunchCodeEducation/skills-back-end-java/java4python/data-structures-and-collections/README.md

 Recall that a do-while loop is very similar to a while loop, but it has its check at the end of the loop block.
 This has the net effect that we'll always run the block at least once.
 In this example, we prompt the user for a name, which we read in via `in.nextLine()` when they hit the enter key.
 To finish entering names, they enter a blank line.

-For each student that entered (that is, each non-empty line), we add the new string to the end of our list with `students.add(newStudent)`.
+For each student that is entered (that is, each non-empty line), we add the new string to the end of our list with `students.add(newStudent)`.
 The `.add()` method is a method provided by the [ArrayList Class][arraylist-class].
-There are lots of other list methods
+There are lots of other list methods.

 Below the do-while loop are two different for loops that demonstrate the two ways you can loop through a list in Java.
 Here's the first, which collects the numeric grade for each student: